-Securities offered Up to 30,000,000 shares of common stock.

-Warrants to purchase up to 30,000,000 shares of common stock.

-Common stock outstanding prior to Offering 25,506,877 shares (as of July 1, 2014).

-Common stock outstanding after the Offering 55,506,877 shares (assuming no exercise of any of the warrants offered hereby).

-Use of proceeds We estimate that we will receive up to approximately \$13.6 million in net proceeds from the sale of common stock in this Offering based on a price of \$ per share of common stock, assuming that the maximum Offering amount is sold, and after deducting the placement agent's commission and estimated Offering expenses payable by us.
+Securities offered Up to shares of common stock.
+Warrants to purchase up to shares of our common stock.
+Up to shares of common stock issuable upon exercise of warrants.
+Common stock outstanding prior to Offering Common stock outstanding after the Offering assuming no exercise of any of the warrants offered hereby.
+Use of proceeds We estimate that we will receive up to \$13.6 million in net proceeds from the sale of common stock in this Offering based on a price of \$ per share of common stock assuming that the maximum Offering amount is sold, and after deducting the placement agent's commission and estimated Offering expenses payable by us.
 However, this is a best efforts offering, with no minimum, and there is no assurance that we will receive significant proceeds or enough proceeds to execute our business plan.
 We currently intend to use the net proceeds from the sale of the shares of common stock in this Offering for research and development, working capital needs, capital expenditures, extinguishment of indebtedness, and other general corporate purposes.
-See "Use of Proceeds" for additional information regarding the intended use of proceeds from the Offering, including information regarding the potential exchange or conversion of certain indebtedness into equity securities in the event we receive a minimum of \$10.0 million in gross proceeds.
+See "Use of Proceeds" for additional information regarding the intended use o proceeds from the Offering, including information regarding the potential exchange or conversion of certain indebtedness into equity securities in the event the Offering results in the receipt by the Company of a minimum of \$10.0 million in gross proceeds.
 Stock consolidation We intend to affect a reverse split of our authorized and issued and outstanding shares of common stock prior to consummation of the Offering at a ratio of one-for-twenty (the Stock Consolidation), pending review and acceptance of the Stock Consolidation from the Financial Industry Regulatory Authority (FINRA).
 Each reference to shares of common stock in this prospectus is pre-Stock Consolidation, and does not reflect the one-for-twenty adjustment anticipated as a result of the Stock Consolidation.

-We have never declared or paid and do not anticipate declaring or paying any cash dividends on our common stock in the near future.
-You should read the "Dividend Policy" section of this prospectus for more information on future declarations and payments of dividends.
+Dividend policy We have never declared or paid and do not anticipate declaring or paying any cash dividends on our common stock in the near future.
+You should read the "Dividence Policy" section of this prospectus for more information on future declarations and payments of dividends.
 OTCQB symbol VSTA.
 There is no established trading market for the warrants and we do not expect a market to develop.

-Risk factors See "Risk Factors" beginning on page 6 of this prospectus for a discussion of factors you should carefully consider before investing in our securities.
+Risk factors See "Risk Factors" beginning on page 6 of this prospectus for a discussion of factors you should carefully consider before investing in our securities. -3-